ChuOkupai/ft_linear_regression/README.md

 - Standardizes the feature for training, then converts parameters back to original scale
 - Saves the model JSON next to your dataset name inside `models/`
 - Optionally shows a plot and/or saves it as a PNG
+- Prints training statistics if `--statistics` is provided

 ### 🔍 Predict